 Once the procedures are explained and the participants are introduced, the investigator will present the report of the investigation first, and be subject to questioning by the parties and the panel.
 The investigator(s) will be present during the entire hearing process, but will only be present during deliberations at the request of the Chair.
-The findings of the investigation are not binding on the panel, though any undisputed conclusions of the investigation report will not be revisited, except as necessary to determine sanctions/responsive actions.
-Once the investigator(s) present their report and are questioned, the panel will permit the parties to provide relevant information in turn and permit questioning of and by the parties.
+The findings of the investigation are not binding on the panel, though any undisputed conclusions of the investigator(s) present their report and are questioned, the panel will permit the parties to provide relevant information in turn and permit questioning of and by the parties.
 The panel will then permit all present witnesses to provide relevant information and the panel and the parties will each be allowed to ask questions of the witnesses.
 Questions are usually directed to the parties and witnesses through the panel at the discretion of the Chair.